Freedom (Akon album)

-Freedom is the third studio album by American singer and record producer Akon.
+Freedom is the third studio album by Senegalese-American singer-songwriter Akon.
 The album was originally named Acquitted; however, Akon changed it before it was released.
 It was released as a download on December 1, 2008, and in stores December 2, 2008.
 The album debuted at number 7 on the Billboard 200 with 110,600 copies sold in its first week.

 Recording

 Production on the album began in May 2008 and ended in late of the same year.
 Originally the album was to be called Acquitted, but was later confirmed to be Freedom by Akon's label, Universal Music.
 Although there are some vulgarities on Freedom, it does not carry the Parental Advisory warning, making it Akon's first album not to do so.
 In July, a leaked recording of Akon's duet with Michael Jackson titled "Hold My Hand" was released to the Internet and at first showings of the song was supposedly taken out by Akon's music label.
 The song was originally posted as an Akon demo with only Akon performing the song.
 The leaked song was rumored to be featured on both his and Jackson's own upcoming album.
 In an interview with MTV, Akon was hopeful to include the song on the album.
 However, on October 17, Akon's label released information on the track listing and the album does not feature the duet with Jackson.
 The UK bonus track, "Clap Again" samples "Click Click Click" by New Kids on the Block.
 The leaked version of the lead single "Right Now (Na Na Na)" included verse rapper Danny Fernandes but never made the final cut; Akon decided to go solo.
 The tracks "Against the Grain" and "We Don't Care" were originally named "Falling in Love" and "Could You Be the Reason" respectively.
 "Troublemaker" seems to be a continuation of Akon's first solo #1 Billboard Hot 100 single "Don't Matter", with the lyrics suggesting that it is, as he says "Similar to the words it don't matter, but this time they wanna see us together, look at us now."